algolia/docsearch/docs/src/inside-the-engine.md

 Building records using the scraper is pretty intuitive.
 According to your settings, we extract the payload of your web page and index it, preserving your data's structure.
-It achieves it in a simple way:
+It achieves this in a simple way:

 - We **read top down** your web page following your HTML flow and pick out your matching elements according to their **levels** based on the `selectors_level`